Skip Schumaker: Los Angeles Dodgers

 On December 12, 2012, the St. Louis Cardinals traded Schumaker to the Los Angeles Dodgers for minor league shortstop Jake Lemmerman.
 He played in 125 games for the Dodgers, hitting .263.
 He also pitched two scoreless innings for the Dodgers during the season.

 Cincinnati Reds

-On November 18, 2013, Schumaker signed a 2-year, $5 million contract with the Cincinnati Reds with a club option for 2016.
+On November 26, 2013, Schumaker signed a two-year, $5 million contract with the Cincinnati Reds that included a club option for 2016.
 He attributed his choice to their playoff contention in recent years.
-The deal was finalized on November 26.
+Schumaker played in 83 games for Cincinnati in 2014, slashing .235/.287/.308 with two home runs, 22 RBI, and two stolen bases.
+Schumaker made his fourth and final career pitching appearance on August 21, 2014, against the Atlanta Braves.

+Schumaker made 131 appearances for the Reds during the 2015 season, hitting .242/.306/.336 with one home run, 21 RBI, and two stolen bases.

 San Diego Padres

-In February 2016, Schumaker signed a minor league contract with the Padres that included an invitation to Major League spring training.
-On March 9, Schumaker announced his retirement.
+On February 9, 2016, Schumaker signed a minor league contract with the San Diego Padres that included an invitation to spring training.
+However, on March 9, Schumaker announced his retirement from professional baseball.

-Post-playing career
+Coaching career

 San Diego Padres

-On December 4, 2017, Schumaker agreed to become the new first base coach for the San Diego Padres.
-He was promoted to associate manager prior to the 2020 season.
+In June 2016, Schumaker became an assistant to baseball operations and player development for the San Diego Padres.
+After the 2017 season ended, Schumaker remained with the team as major league first base coach.
+He was promoted to associate manager before the 2020 season.